EMPLOYMENT LAW NEWS

-The new San Francisco workplace discrimination notice informs employees and independent contractors that employers and persons engaging the services of an independent contractor are prohibited from discriminating against protected persons during recruitment, hiring, training, promotion and termination.
+The new San Francisco workplace discrimination posting informs employees and independent contractors that employers and persons engaging the services of an independent contractor are prohibited from discriminating against protected persons during recruitment, hiring, training, promotion and termination.

 Which San Francisco Workers are Protected from Employment Discrimination?